wernerjoss/grav-plugin-fullcalendar/README.md

 enabled: true
 colors: #3a87ad # see additional Note on custom colors in the Changelog
 showlegend: false   # set to true to show calendar File Name(s) as Legend below grid
-locale: en  # use your own locale here, e.g. de
+locale: en  # use your own locale here, e.g. de, fr ...
 weekNumbers: false  # set to true to show Week Numbers
 cors_api_url: https://cors-anywhere.herokuapp.com/  # this is the default value, change if you like to use another
+use_plugin_template: false

 ```